What is cancer anger? When does it happen? Who gets it? And what can you do about it?

 Even if you are holding it together, you may have suffered a shock.
 If you notice the anger then, acknowledge it and try using the energy for your own good.
 Be proactively involved in making choices for your life.

-5. Cancer treatment.
+5. Cancer treatment and anger.

 Going through cancer treatment is traumatic.